pantsel/konnect-portal-ops-cli/README.md

 ## Disclaimer

 Heads up!
-This script is still a work in progress, so some features might not be fully supported yet.
+This tool is still a work in progress, so some features might not be fully supported yet.
 Feel free to give it a try, but please use it responsibly.
 If something doesn’t work as expected, let us know—or better yet, contribute!

 ## Features